-Originally started to help iron miners get around.
-Eventually, it would become known as The Greyhound Lines, the largest bus company worldwide.
+Originally, it started to help iron miners get around.
+Eventually, it would become known as Greyhound Lines, the largest bus company worldwide.

-At the museum, visitors will get to learn more about the famous Greyhound story through all sorts of fun activities that include 18 new historical buses, lines using pictorial displays, exhibits, artifacts, memorabilia, audiovisual presentations, and the video The Greyhound Story.
+At the museum, visitors will learn more about the famous Greyhound story through all sorts of fun activities, including 18 new historical buses, lines using pictorial displays, exhibits, artifacts, memorabilia, audiovisual presentations, and the video The Greyhound Story.

-An immersive experience will take you through a tunnel that will make you feel immersed in the auto sounds of 1914.
+An immersive experience will take you through a tunnel that will immerse you in the auto sounds of 1914.
 A detailed visual will illustrate how the Greyhound bus lines contributed to the WW2 war effort.

 Don’t forget to stop by the gift shop on your way out.
 The shop has a variety of brand items such as caps, t-shirts, spoons, bus prints, model buses, and much more to choose from!

 See Related: Best Museums in Minnesota

 Address: 400 E 23rd St, Hibbing, MN 55746, United States